 - What type of messaging will increase awareness, make us stand out, and where should we distribute our messaging?

 - What questions, hesitations, or feedback can our existing clients offer?
-What can a focus group or survey tell us?
+Could a focus group or survey potentially tell us this?

 Once we analyzed the data, we had a complete picture of sourcing as a service, its demand across varying industries, how to improve the quality of our delivery, and where to find our audience.
 It paid off, too.
 Within 3-days of launch, we gained 8 new sourcing clients.